-- 1.4.1 The permittee must conduct annual chronic whole effluent toxicity (WET) tests on effluent samples from outfalls JD2, JD3, and JD4.
-Testing must be conducted in accordance with Parts 1.4.2 through 1.4.5.
-The test is for monitoring purposes only.
-Test results will be analyzed to make permitting decisions during the next permit issuance. - 1.4.2 Chronic toxicity testing must be conducted on a grab sample of the effluent.
-Additionally, a split of each sample collected must be analyzed for the chemical and physical parameters required in Part 1.2.
+- 1.4.1 The Permittee must conduct annual chronic whole effluent toxicity (WET) tests on effluent samples from Outfalls 001 and 002.
+Testing must be conducted in accordance with Permit Parts 1.4.2 through 1.4.7. - 1.4.2 Chronic toxicity testing must be conducted on a 24-hour composite sample of the effluent.
+Additionally, a split of each sample collected must be analyzed for the chemical and physical parameters required in Permit Parts 1.2 and 1.3.
 Samples for toxicity testing should be of adequate size to accommodate the split sample.
-When the timing of sample collection coincides with that of the sampling required in Part 1.2, analysis of the split sample will fulfill the requirements of these parts, as well. - 1.4.3 Chronic Test Species and Methods - 1.4.3.1 The permittee shall perform chronic toxicity tests on samples representative of the effluent discharged from outfalls JD2, JD3, and JD4. - 1.4.3.2 The permittee shall conduct chronic toxicity tests annually. - 1.4.3.2.1 During the first year of discharge, tests shall be conducted using fathead minnows, Pimephales promelas static, renewal, larval survival, and growth test; water fleas, Ceriodaphnia dubia 7-day static renewal, survival, and reproduction test; and green algae, Selanastrum capricornutum 4-day static and growth. - 1.4.3.2.2 The remainder of the tests shall be conducted using the most sensitive species.
-If no toxicity is observed in the chosen species, testing shall be conducted on the fathead minnow. - 1.4.3.3 The presence of chronic toxicity must be determined as specified in Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition (EPA/821-R-02-013, October 2002). - 1.4.3.4 Results must be reported in TUc, where TUc = 100/IC25.
-See Appendix C for a definition of inhibition concentration 25% (IC25). - 1.4.4 Quality Assurance - 1.4.4.1 Toxicity testing on each organism must include the following series of five test dilutions, 100%, 50%, 25%, 12.5%, and 6.25% and a control. - 1.4.4.2 All quality assurance criteria and statistical analyses used for chronic tests and reference toxicant tests must be according to Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms Fourth Edition (EPA/821-R-02-013, October
+When the timing of sample collection coincides with that of the sampling required in Permit Part 1.2 or 1.3, analysis of the split sample will fulfill the requirements of these parts as well.

+- 1.4.3 Chronic Test Species and Methods - 1.4.3.1 Chronic tests must be conducted in accordance with Table 2 and Table 3 for Outfall 001 and Outfall 002, respectively.
+The effluent collected for toxicity testing must be collected within a reasonable time period as the receiving water monitoring that ensures comparative results (see Permit Part 1.5). - 1.4.3.2 Tests shall be conducted using fathead minnows, Pimephales promelas. - 1.4.3.3 The presence of chronic toxicity must be determined as specified in Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition (EPA/821-R-02-013, October 2002). - 1.4.3.4 Results must be reported in chronic toxicity units (TUc), where TUc = $100/IC{25}$ .
+See Appendix C for a definition of inhibition concentration 25% (IC25)

+1.4.4 Quality Assurance
-2002).
-If logistical problems beyond the control of the permittee prevent the timely delivery of a sample to the laboratory, the permittee may collect only two samples for WET testing and the acceptable sample holding times can be extended from 36 to 48 hours.

-- 1.4.4.3 In addition to those quality assurance measures specified in the methodology, the following quality assurance procedures must be followed: - 1.4.4.3.1 If organisms are not cultured in-house, concurrent testing with reference toxicants must be conducted.
+- 1.4.4.1 Toxicity testing on fathead minnows must include the following series of five test dilutions (100%, 50%, 25%, 12.5%, and 6.25%) and a control. - 1.4.4.2 All quality assurance criteria and statistical analyses used for chronic tests and reference toxicant tests must be according to Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms Fourth Edition (EPA/821-R-02-013, October 2002).
+If logistical problems beyond the control of the Permittee prevent the timely delivery of a sample to the laboratory, the Permittee may collect only two samples for WET testing and the acceptable sample holding times can be extended from 36 to 48 hours. - 1.4.4.3 In addition to those quality assurance measures specified in the methodology, the following quality assurance procedures must be followed: - 1.4.4.3.1 If organisms are not cultured in-house, concurrent testing with reference toxicants must be conducted.
 If organisms are cultured in-house, quarterly reference toxicant testing is sufficient.
-Reference toxicant tests must be conducted using the same test conditions as the effluent toxicity tests. - 1.4.4.3.2 If either of the reference toxicant tests or the effluent tests does not meet all test acceptability criteria, as specified in the test methods manual, the permittee must re-sample and re-test within 14 days of receipt of the test results. - 1.4.4.3.3 Control and dilution water must be receiving water or lab water, as appropriate, as described in the manual.
+Reference toxicant tests must be conducted using the same test conditions as the effluent toxicity tests. - 1.4.4.3.2 If either of the reference toxicant tests or the effluent tests does not meet all test acceptability criteria, as specified in the test methods manual, the Permittee must re-sample and re-test within 14 days of receipt of the test results. - 1.4.4.3.3 Control and dilution water must be receiving water or lab water, as appropriate, as described in the manual.
 If the dilution water used is different from the culture water, a second control using culture water must also be used.
 Receiving water may be used as control and dilution water upon notification and approval from DEC.
 In no case shall water that has not met test acceptability criteria be used for either dilution or control.